 You will gain expertise in a variety of areas of the discipline, including anatomic and mechanical kinesiology, exercise physiology, motor learning and nutrition, enabling you to pursue a vocation with a broad spectrum of clients through personal training, cardiac rehabilitation, health club leadership or corporate fitness programming.
 You will also be well-prepared for further graduate studies in exercise science, nutrition, physical therapy, occupational therapy, sports medicine and medicine.

 An undergraduate liberal arts degree in physical education-exercise science is a science-based major pursued by students interested in exercise physiology, biomechanics, sports medicine, sport psychology, sport nutrition, pre-physical or occupational therapy, and pre-medicine.
-The Calvin College exercise science curriculum is closely aligned with the American College of Sports Medicine's health/fitness instructor certification requirements.
+The Calvin University exercise science curriculum is closely aligned with the American College of Sports Medicine's health/fitness instructor certification requirements.

 Careers in health promotion, fitness leadership and sports coaching